 Students or visiting researchers/faculty who are either continuing an on-going program or transferring from another U.S. school to UC Berkeley are not subject to the 30-day arrival limit.

-When you travel, carry your documents with you; do not check them in your baggage!
-If your baggage is lost or delayed, you will not be able to show the documents and, as a result, may not be able to enter the United States.
+When traveling, carry documents in carry-on luggage; do not check them!
+If the baggage is lost or delayed, the documents will not be shown and, as a result, a student or scholar may not be able to enter the United States.

 Be prepared to present the following documents to the U.S. Customs and Border Protection (CBP) Officer: